akashxg/Tip-Calculator/README.md

 ## Notes

+### Challenges
-- Learning how to save settings information via user defaults.
+- Learning how to save information via UserDefaults.
--
+- Learning how to animate views.
+- Learning how to create theme protocols.

 ## License